 - Costco Membership: For many reasons we love our Costco membership.
 Saving money on gas certainly tops the list.
 Their prices are consistently lower than the area.
 Although you don’t find them on every corner, we try to be mindful of their locations and fill up whenever we’re close.

-- Gas Card Offers: Many grocery stores offer gas advantages.
+- Gas Card Offers (This type of Gas Card is not to be confused with Gas Cards that are used by companies to pay for gas): Many grocery stores offer gas advantages.
 The offers may be different depending on what chain you use, but the savings should be relatively the same.
 Locally we are able to purchase $50 gas cards for $40 for every $50 we spend on groceries.
 This is a 20% savings!
 Be sure to check your local grocery stores, find out what they offer, and take advantage.

 - Gas Buddy: If you aren’t using this app, you are definitely missing out on savings.
 Gas Buddy easily shows you the best prices in the area close to you.
 As you travel, you can check gas stations coming up and know where to exit for the best gas prices.